Facts about Hemp:

 CBD is turning up in cocktails and wellness products, it topped $350 million in consumer sales in 2017; and it’s expected to grow.
 Popular products CBD is used in include: Beauty (skin/hair care), Body aches and pains, Stress and Mood supplements, Sleep aids, Vapes, Pet supplements and more.
 Chefs are incorporating CBDs into recipes and cocktails.
 The range of products with CBD additions is growing and will continue to do so.

 As with everything in the marketplace, knowledge about the available products is essential in making good decisions.
 And when you are making that decision based on your health needs, that information is even more important.
-As an Associate at Changing The Future Outcome, I am proud that our products are “home-grown” here in the United States, are of the highest quality (you can view lab results for the products) and have a 60 day money back guarantee.

 Ready to look into leaving the side effects of prescription medications behind?
 Get your information and have a in-depth discussion with your primary care-giver about the benefits of CBDs.
-How about a natural mood supplement that can jump start your well-being?

 Your thoughts and questions are welcomed, I’m always looking to increase my knowledge!